ShaleCoders/Ashtheme/modules/contrib/README.md

-Sends a user a notice with some information specified in a regnotice {} block inside the chanserv {} block of your atheme.conf when the user registers a channel.
+Sends a user a notice with some information specified in a regnotice {} block inside the chanserv {} block of your ashtheme.conf when the user registers a channel.

 #### cs_updown.c